 CDK13

-What is a CDK13-related disorder?
+What is CDK13-related disorder?

 CDK13 is a gene on chromosome 7p14.1.
-Whilst the exact function of the CDK13 gene is not yet fully understood, is part of a group of genes that are known to control important cellular processes (i.e. instructing or switching certain cellular processes on or off, like a master switch).1
+Whilst the exact function of the CDK13 gene is not yet fully understood, it is part of a group of genes that are known to control important cellular processes (i.e. instructing or switching certain cellular processes on or off, like a master switch).1

 Contact